rrweb-io/rrweb/guide.md

 rrweb provides both commonJS and ES modules bundles, which is easy to use with the popular bundlers.

+### Compatibility Note

+rrweb does **not** support IE11 and below, because it uses the `MutationObserver` API which was supoorted by [these browsers](https://caniuse.com/#feat=mutationobserver).

 ## Getting Started

 ### Record

 If you only include record code with `<script>`, then you can use the global variable `rrwebRecord` which is the same as `rrweb.record`.
-The following sample codes will use `rrweb` variable the default exporter of this library.
+The following sample codes will use the variable `rrweb` which is the default exporter of this library.

 ```js
 rrweb.record({